 1. Kingston, Ontario:

 In 2012, Amazon.ca called Kingston the most romantic city in Canada.
 Its beautiful lakefront, excellent restaurants, and historic architecture infuse Kingston with an indelible quaintness.
 Kingston is also one of the safest cities in the country.
-According to Money Sense, it had the fourth lowest Canadian crime rate in 2011.
+According to Money Sense, Kingston was the ninth best place to retire in 20161.
+Average property tax last year was only $2,110.
+The same website listed it as the 16th best city in all of Canada, to invest in retirement, in 20172.

 2. Vancouver, British Columbia:

 Vancouver is a perfect city for active adult retirement living.
 If you enjoy the energetic environment of a big city or being surrounded by magnificent nature, then Vancouver is the place for you.
 “Hollywood North” has some of Canada’s most well recognize entertainment, restaurants, arts, and culture.
 Numerous residents of Vancouver’s retirement homes also claim that living next to the Pacific Ocean is quite soothing.
-Here are some of Vancouver’s retirement homes.
+You can find a list of some of Vancouver's best retirement homes.
+Vancouver has a reputation for some of the most expensive real estate in the world but it's still considered one of Canada's best places to invest (8th overall), according to MoneySense, in 20172.
+If you really want a great investment, check out BC's active lifestyle communities.

 3. Victoriaville, Quebec